 Onboarding; hiring costs extra

 $10 per employee

-Paychex is best for solopreneurs and small companies with plans to scale looking for flexible payroll and HR solutions that can grow with their business.
-One representative told us it has over 300 functions it can put into a plan, covering everything from time tracking to health benefits.
-Of course, this leads to more contract obligations, a larger price tag, and the need to negotiate price when the contract is renewed.
+Paychex is best for solopreneurs and small companies with plans to scale and looking for flexible payroll and HR solutions that can grow with their business.
+One representative told us it has more than 300 functions it can put into a plan, covering everything from time tracking to health benefits.
+Of course, this leads to more contract obligations, a larger price tag, and the need to negotiate the price when the contract is renewed.

 Given its robust suite of HR tools, Paychex often ranks high on our best-of articles.
 See how it compares with other providers on our lists of: